gnois/luaty/README.md

 ```

-- table keys and indexers can be keywords
+- table keys can be keywords

 ```
 var e = {